carousel/PhpDesignPatterns/docs/notes.md

 *   BEHAVIORAL class patterns use inheritance to describe algorithms and flow of control, whereas the Behavioral object patterns describe how a group of objects cooperate to perform a task that no single object can carry out alone.

 ##Most patterns are in object scope
+###Almost every pattern has creational process, structure and behavior

 THREE KIND OF SOFTWARE
 =======================